 After taking a look at the dog’s dilated, glazed eyes and observing his strange pattern of walking, we had our suspicions.

 “No, I don’t think he could have gotten into anything.
 There’s nothing around.
 We watch him like a hawk.
 He woke up like this.”

 After about an hour, the teetering terrier seemed quite a bit better.

-I believe Monsieur partook in somebody’s pot the night before, and then found some snacks to satisfy his munchies.
-Within a few hours he was as good as new and could even carry on a normal conversation.
+I believe Monsieur partook in somebody’s pot the night before and then found some snacks to satisfy his munchies.
+Within a few hours he was as good as new.

 Although marijuana has a large safety margin, it can still make your pet quite ill and neurologically impaired.